 - If you need a loaner key, contact the lodge chair so one can be mailed to you before your event.

-- A host packet will be sent to you, with all the forms and complete instructions, after your event is scheduled.
-Forms may also be downloaded from the links below.
+- A host packet, with all the forms and complete instructions, can be downloaded from the links below.

-* Note: During the winter months (Dec - April) Tyee lodge is scheduled by a winter coordinator.
-Contact the winter coordinator to schedule Tyee lodge during these months.
+* Note: During the winter months (Dec - March) Tyee lodge is scheduled by a winter coordinator.
+Contact the winter coordinator to schedule Tyee lodge during these months. (email@example.com will work for winter as well as summer).

 Lodge Forms Packets